pgdr/talks/foss-faq/PITCHME.md

 +++
-> Is SOME PROGRAM Open Source?

-If it uses one of the approved licenses
+> Do I need to be afraid of open source?

+1. Are you only _using_ software?
+No
+2. Are you distributing/selling software?
+Perhaps

 +++
-> What about software in the "public domain"?
-Is that Open Source?

-For most practical purposes, it is — sort of.
+> Do I need to give away my software if I use open source?

+Not unless you distribute software containing copyleft software

 +++
+> Can I restrict how people use an Open Source licensed program?

+No.

++++
+> Can I stop "evil people" from using my program?

+No.

++++
-> What if I do not want to distribute my program in source code
+> What if I do not want to distribute my program in source form

 Not "Open Source".